 The moment after a visitor subscribes is a huge opportunity.
 At this point, they’ve already shown interest in what you have to offer, and they’re ready to take the next step.

 With the right success message, you can take advantage of that opportunity to deepen that new relationship even more.

 So, what kind of success message options do Sumo and OptinMonster give you so you can take advantage of this opportunity?

-When you’re designing your campaign in Sumo, you can also design and customize your success view.
+When you’re designing your campaign in Sumo, you can design and customize your success view in the editor:

 Success messages are great for:

-- Enticing your new subscribers to like your Facebook page or follow you on Twitter
+- Enticing your new subscribers to like your Facebook page or to follow you on Twitter

 - Offering an immediate digital file download